mickyjm/mickyjm.github.io/essays/alloy-release-notes-1.md

   - Meteor
 ---

-This semester (Spring 2017) I teamed up with [Ed White] (https://spyhi.github.io/) and [Neil Teves] (https://neilnthings.github.io/) to help out them develop and improve their app <i>Alloy</i>. <i>Alloy</i> aims to connect people through their skills and help them organize and collaborate projects together.
+This semester (Spring 2017) I teamed up with [Ed White](https://spyhi.github.io/) and [Neil Teves](https://neilnthings.github.io/) to help out them develop and improve their app <i>Alloy</i>. <i>Alloy</i> aims to connect people through their skills and help them organize and collaborate projects together.
 In its current state, the app is limited to University of Hawaii faculty and students.
-To read more about <i>Alloy</i> click [here] (https://alloyteams.github.io/).
+To read more about <i>Alloy</i> click [here](https://alloyteams.github.io/).

 ## My Contribution So Far